A-M-V.ORG

 -

-Users are confused with the current navigation of the website.
+Users are confused by the site navigation

 -

-Users want more freedom to control the content they upload
+Users want more control of their content

-Based on this, I focused on the first two priorities while finding a solution that met user needs and preserved the site's goal of cataloging all AMVs.
+I focused on the first two priorities while finding a solution that met user needs and preserved the site's goal of cataloging all AMVs.

 "I would appreciate [it if] the [method] to upload AMVs and explore the [website] is easier."